kruzer/LTEMonitor/README.md

 ```

 ## Download
-Standalone executables for Linux, macOS and Windows are provided in the Releases section.
-Download an archive for your operating system and unpack the content to a place accessible from command line.
+Standalone executables for Linux, macOS and Windows are provided in the Releases section https://github.com/kruzer/LTEMonitor/releases.
+Download an archive for your operating system and run the executable.

 ## Usage
 The LTEMonitor accepts command line parameters, however it can be configured via web interface.
 Simply start with router ip address and credentials: